Oliver! (film): Act 1

-At a workhouse in Dunstable, orphans are served their daily gruel ("Food, Glorious Food").
-A group of boys draw lots, with Oliver drawing the tangled one, forcing him to approach Mr. Bumble and the Widow Corney, and ask, "Please, sir, I have some more."
-Enraged, Bumble takes Oliver to the governors for punishment ("Oliver!") and then parades Oliver in the street to sell him off as an apprentice ("Boy for Sale").
-Mr. Sowerberry, an undertaker, buys Oliver, but Sowerberry's other apprentice Noah Claypole bullies Oliver; when Oliver retaliates, Oliver is thrown first into a coffin and then into the cellar, where he laments his lack of a family ("Where Is Love?").
-Suddenly, he discovers the window grate is unlocked; Oliver escapes.
+At a workhouse in Dunstable, orphans are served their daily gruel.
+Some boys draw lots, with Oliver drawing the tangled one, forcing him to approach Mr. Bumble and the Widow Corney, and ask for more gruel.
+Enraged, Bumble takes Oliver to the governors for punishment and then parades him through the streets to sell him as an apprentice.
+Mr. Sowerberry, an undertaker, purchases Oliver.
+Sowerberry's other apprentice Noah Claypole later insults Oliver's mother, who retaliates and is imprisoned in the cellar.
+He discovers that the window grate is unlocked and escapes.

-Weeks later, Oliver reaches London.
-He meets the Artful Dodger, who instantly takes him under his wing ("Consider Yourself").
-Dodger brings Oliver to a hideout for young pickpockets led by Fagin, who instructs the gang in the art of stealing ("You've Got to Pick a Pocket or Two").
-Fagin later meets with Bill Sikes, a burglar, while Sikes's girlfriend Nancy joyfully remarks on low-class life ("It's a Fine Life").
-When Fagin returns to his den, he goes through a secret cache of treasures.
-Oliver wakes up, notices Fagin's secret, and startles the man, who explains that the trove is to help him in his old age ("You've Got to Pick a Pocket or Two (Reprise)").
+A week later, Oliver reaches London.
+He meets the Artful Dodger, who takes him under his wing.
+Dodger brings Oliver to a hideout for young pickpockets led by Fagin, who instructs the gang in the art of stealing.
+Fagin later meets with burglar Bill Sikes by the tavern.
+When Fagin returns to the hideout, he goes through a secret cache of treasures.
+Oliver wakes up, notices Fagin's secret, and startles him.
+Fagin explains that the trove is to help him in his old age.

-In the morning, Nancy and her friend Bet arrive at the hideout to collect Sikes's money.
-The boys mock Oliver for his good manners, which Nancy finds charming ("I'd Do Anything").
-Fagin sends the boys out for the day, teaming Oliver with Dodger ("Be Back Soon").
-At a bookstall, Dodger steals a wallet from Mr. Brownlow, who quickly mistakes Oliver for being the thief and has police arrest him.
-Fearing Oliver will rat out the gang, Fagin and Sikes send Nancy to court, where Oliver is too terrified to speak; fortunately, the bookseller Mr. Jessop, testifies that Oliver is innocent.
-Brownlow takes Oliver in, while Sikes and Fagin send Dodger to follow them, to Nancy's displeasure.
+In the morning, Sikes' girlfriend Nancy arrives at the hideout to collect his money.
+Fagin sends the boys out for the day, teaming Oliver with Dodger.
+At a bookstall, Dodger steals a wallet from the wealthy Mr. Brownlow, who mistakes Oliver for being the thief and has police arrest him.
+At the court, the bookseller Mr. Jessop testifies that Oliver is innocent.
+Brownlow takes Oliver in, while Sikes and Fagin send Dodger to follow them.